juju/docs/src/en/tut-google.md

 For example, different models can be deployed to different regions.
-You can see which regions your cloud supports with the `juju show-cloud google` command, and create a new model hosted `europe-west1` with the following:
+You can see which regions your cloud supports with the `juju show-cloud google` command, and create a new model hosted on `europe-west1` with the following:

 ```bash
 juju add-model gce-test europe-west1